EhsanAsh/JATE/files/workFlow.md

 4. Integrate IndexedDB for data storage.
 5. Configure webpack and its plugins.
 6. Implement and test the service worker.
-7. Prepare and test build scripts for Heroku.
+7. Prepare and test build scripts for render.
-8. Deploy the application to Heroku.
+8. Deploy the application to render.

 ---